A Vegetarian Diet - an alternative pathway to successful weight loss?

 We all know that to lose weight we need to reduce the quantity of calories we eat.

-Our body will then burn stored fat and we will lose weight.
+Our bodies will then burn stored fat and we will lose weight.
 Simple?

-Well, perhaps not, as it appears all calories are not created equal.
+Well, perhaps not, as not all calories are not created equal.

 First let’s define what we mean by a calorie.